Guitar rock legend Eddie Van Halen dies of cancer at 65

 Eddie Van Halen was something of a musical contradiction.
 He was an autodidact who could play almost any instrument, but he couldn’t read music.
 He was a classically trained pianist who also created some of the most distinctive guitar riffs in rock history.
 He was a Dutch immigrant who was considered one of the greatest American guitarists of his generation.

 “You changed our world.
 You were the Mozart of rock guitar.
-Travel safe rockstar,” Motley Crue's Nikki Sixx said on Twitter.
+Travel safe, rockstar,” Motley Crue's Nikki Sixx said on Twitter.
+Added Lenny Kravitz: “Heaven will be electric tonight.”

 The members of Van Halen — the two Van Halen brothers, Eddie and Alex; vocalist David Lee Roth; and bassist Michael Anthony — formed in 1974 in Pasadena, California.
 They were members of rival high school bands and then attended Pasadena City College together.
 They combined to form the band Mammoth, but then changed to Van Halen after discovering there was another band called Mammoth.